 Do we need to bring any money for candy, etc?

 No, your camper will not require any additional money.
 You have already paid for their "tuck" (candy store) in your camp fee.
 On Friday the souvenir store will be open (cash or credit card) if you want to buy souvenirs or if you want pop, ice cream, choc bars during the finale.

 When is pick up at the end of the week?

 Pick up is on Friday at 6:00pm.
 You will require your child's ID number and will need to sign your child out.
 When you arrive at the Ranch you will be greeted and given a program.
 You will be directed to pick up your child and all their belongings.
 (You may then want to park up by the horse arena so you can leave easier at the end of the evening).
 There is a BBQ for all campers and their guests beginning at 6:00pm.
 At 7:00pm we will all meet in the grandstands by the horse arena for our FRIDAY FINALE.

 Where will my child sleep and shower?

 Campers stay in either our bunk-style cabins or in our Cedar Lodge on camping cots.
 There are up to 12 campers per cabin.
-The cabins share a washroom with running water and showers between 3-4 cabins.
+Washrooms with running water and showers are shared between 3-4 cabins.
 The Cedar Lodge has outdoor shower tents (campers are in swim suits) and campers have access to the Main Lodge indoor showers.

 I requested a roommate - what are the chances that will happen?